Biggest Powerball Jackpots

 This incredible jackpot should definitely answer the question, "Do Powerball Quick Picks ever win?"

 This amazing prize was won by a single ticket purchased in California, following 40 jackpot rollovers.
-The cash option is valued at $496 million.
-The winner has not come forward yet to claim their payout.
+The cash option was valued at $496 million.
+The winner was eventually revealed to be Scott Godfrey, who described the win as ‘a blessing’.
+He immediately set his sights on setting up a charitable foundation, and said he was delighted that the win would help schools in California.

 This win was extra-special in a number of ways.
 It was the first time the jackpot was hit on a Monday since Powerball added the third weekly draw in August 2021.
 Not only that, but the prize was also the fifth-largest Powerball win ever, the seventh-largest US jackpot of all time, AND the biggest lottery win in California history!